Oldest Texas death row inmate faces execution in cop's death

 “He was ready to fill out the paperwork and stay home and open a feed store,” Maura Irby, 60, said.
 “He wanted to be the dad that was there to go to all the ballgames and the father-daughter dances.
 He was a super guy, the love of my life.”

-Various state and federal courts have turned down appeals by Buntion’s lawyers to stop his execution.
+Buntion’s attorneys on Thursday asked the U.S. Supreme Court to stop his execution.
+Various state and federal courts have already turned down similar appeals.
 The Texas Board of Pardons and Paroles on Tuesday rejected his clemency request.

 Buntion’s attorneys say he is responsible for Irby’s death and “deserved to be punished severely for that crime.”